Tom Petty's Buried Treasure Radio Show & The Story Of Its Theme Song

 Alex Chamberlayne (organ)

 Overall, the British band released three singles in 1967.
-Another two-song, digital single with vocals I discovered isn't very good.
-Unfortunately, none of their records charted and The Quik came to a very quick end.
+I discovered another two-song, digital single - both with vocals - and unfortunately, it isn't very good.
+None of their records charted, and The Quik came to a very quick end.

 "Bert's Apple Crumble" can be found on a couple of compilation discs on the web, and I was able to purchase and download it from iTunes.